Olafur Eliasson: The weather project

 The weather project was installed at the London's Tate Modern in 2003 as part of the popular Unilever series.
 The installation filled the open space of the gallery's Turbine Hall.

 Olafur used humidifiers to create a fine mist in the air via a mixture of sugar and water, as well as a semicircular disc (reflected by the ceiling mirror to appear circular) made up of hundreds of monochromatic lamps which radiated yellow light.
 The ceiling of the hall was covered with a huge mirror, in which visitors could see themselves as tiny black shadows against a mass of orange light symbolizing the sun.
 Many visitors responded to this exhibition by lying on their backs and waving their hands and legs.
 Art critic Brian O'Doherty described this as viewers "intoxicated with their own narcissism as they ponder themselves elevated into the sky."

 The Weather Project was highly successful.
 Open for six months, the work reportedly attracted two million visitors, many of whom were repeat visitors.
 O'Doherty was positive about the piece when talking to Frieze magazine in 2003, saying that it was "the first time I've seen the enormously dismal space—like a coffin for a giant—socialized in an effective way."
 The Telegraph's Richard Dorment praised its "beauty and power".
-It remains his most famous work and ranked 11th in a poll by The Guardian of the best art since 2000, with Jonathan Jones describing Olafur as "one of the century’s most significant artists."
+It remains his most famous work and ranked 11th in a poll by The Guardian of the best art since 2000, with Jonathan Jones describing Olafur as "one of the century’s most significant artists.".
+The Weather Project attempted to give viewers the impression that they were near the sun inside the clouds, but in actuality, a large semicircle was suspended from a mirror ceiling, giving the impression that the reflection was a full circle.
+The mirrors on the ceiling produced the image of the space below that was visible.
+The audience completed the effect by frequently being observed lying down on their backs, staring at the ceiling, and making various motions to observe their reflections.
+This was done by both adults and children.